iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/getting_started/getting_started.md

 The amount of storage you need will depend on whether and how often you plan on _pruning_ old data from your local database.

-HORNET exposes different functionality on different ports:
+The IOTA-Core exposes different functionality on different ports:

 - `15600 TCP` - Gossip protocol port.
 - `14626 UDP` - Autopeering port (optional).